nocvp/nocvp-api-docs/source/includes/_add_media.md

 `POST http://api.nocvp.com/v1/upload-from-url`

 #### Query Parameters
-`Elements in bold are mandatory.
-Attributes in bold are mandatory only if Element is present, default value is shown after equals sign.`
+`Elements in bold are mandatory.`

-Parameter | Default | Description
+Parameter | Type | Description
 --------- | ------- | -----------
-replacesAssetId | valid asset id mixed | if you want replace asset when transcoding completed jobStatusCallBackUrl | valid url | your call back url for job status updating
+replacesAssetId | string | this parameter is used to support asset source change and retranscding, input a valid asset id, this asset is going to be replaced by the one you will upload. jobStatusCallBackUrl | url | this parameter is used in case you want to receive transcoding job status updates, api will send POST requests with a body indicating the job status. <a href="/?shell#transcoding-job-notification-object-structure"> Check for a sample one</a> .
 <b>url</b> | mixed | youtube, daily motion, direct url ...etc
 privacy | string | PUBLIC or PRIVATE. templateGroupOptions | <a href="/?shell#template-group-options-structure">templateGroupOptions</a> | overriding